 Library Conference Room, 4 pm

-2. Minutes from June meeting as emailed: Amy moved to accept the minutes and Cathy seconded.
+2. Minutes from August meeting as emailed – Miriam moved to approve the minutes and Cathy seconded.
 All approved.

 4. Proxy/e-mail votes – none

 5. Correspondence – none